Day Trip from Rome to Florence - Our Experience (2025 Update)

 And if Florence steals your heart—as it often does—and you decide to stay a little longer, we highly recommend Casa di Chiara.
 It’s a lovely, homey apartment with everything you need for a relaxing stay.
 Trust us, you’ll love it just as much as we do.

-How to get from Rome to Florence - We took a high-speed train
+🚆 Best way to get from Rome to Florence for a day trip - taking a train

 Boarding the Frecciarossa train from Rome to Florence for a fast and comfortable journeyWe’re boarding the Frecciarossa train for a fast and comfortable journey from Rome to Florence